The content on this page was translated automatically.

 "Amadeus" - A magical symphony of jealousy and genius

-by Wiebke Bierwirth
+from Wiebke Bierwirth

-Director Miloš Forman's award-winning 1984 film "Amadeus" is based on the play of the same name by Peter Shaffer and focuses on the life of Wolfgang Amadeus Mozart, the preeminent Austrian composer of the 18th century.
+Director Miloš Forman's award-winning 1984 film "Amadeus" is based on the play of the same name by Peter Shaffer and focuses on the life of Wolfgang Amadeus Mozart, the outstanding Austrian composer of the 18th century.

-The acting performances of the individual actors give the film an unforgettable depth.
-First and foremost, F. Murray Abraham is to be praised in his role as Antonio Salieri.
+The acting performances of the individual actors lend the film an unforgettable depth.
+Above all, F. Murray Abraham should be praised in his role as Antonio Salieri.
 His interpretation of the jealous and desperate composer is absolutely captivating.
 Abraham impressively conveys Salieri's complexity and inner conflict between admiration and envy for Mozart's extraordinary talent.
-His emotional journey from admiration to hatred is masterfully portrayed and thus rightly deserves the Oscar for "Best Leading Actor" that he received for this role.
+His emotional journey from admiration to hatred is masterfully portrayed, rightly earning him the Oscar for Best Actor in a Leading Role.

-Overall, "Amadeus" is a triumphant interplay of top acting performances, impressive camerawork and captivating score.
-It is not only a biopic about the composer, but also a profound examination of the themes of jealousy, talent, passion and the inevitable struggle between genius and mediocrity.
-In addition, the film received wide acclaim for its impressive portrayal of artistic competition, winning eight Oscars, including "Best Picture," "Best Costume Design" and "Best Director."
+Overall, "Amadeus" is a triumphant interplay of top acting performances, impressive camerawork and captivating film music.
+It is not only a biopic about the composer, but also a profound exploration of the themes of jealousy, talent, passion and the inevitable struggle between genius and mediocrity.
+The film also received widespread acclaim for its impressive portrayal of artistic competition, winning eight Oscars, including Best Picture, Best Costume Design and Best Director.
 "Amadeus" remains a timeless classic and a poignant journey into the world of music and human emotion.